robalb/my-website/astro-website/src/pages/posts/helloworld.md

 description: My first, inaugural article.
 In here, i'll illustrate the technologies i used to make this website, and where i stole the design from
 ---

-After only five years since the purchase of the domain, this website is now finally alive.
-In this first, inaugural post I'll give you an overview of the technologies i used to make it, and where i stole the design from
+In this article I'll give you a brief overview of the technologies i used to make this website, and where i stole the design from

 ## The tech stack